 The Black Diamond Guide is designed with professional guides in mind.
 This super warm glove will stand up for years and seasons of wear and tear, whether you're working the ski lift or shredding the gnar.

-We took it out during the polar vortex of winter in Canada and found that our hand stayed warm at around 10F.
-However, when it dipped colder, we found ourselves switching it out for a warmer pair of mitts instead.
-That said, if you're in search of a warmer glove option, this is a great go-to, but we wouldn't completely rely on the temperature range recommendations set out by Black Diamond.
+We took it out during the polar vortex of winter in Canada and found that our hands stayed warm at around 10F.
+However, when it dipped colder, we found ourselves switching it out for a warmer pair of mitts.
+That said, if you're in search of a warm glove option, this is a great go-to, but we wouldn't completely rely on the temperature range recommendations set out by Black Diamond.

-After many tests at home and putting this glove through the wringer, we learn that the overall design is fairly waterproof, but the shell is only water resistant.
-Designed with a nylon and leather-based shell, it does a great job at wicking away moisture from the surface.
+After many tests at home and putting this glove through the wringer, we learn that the overall design is fairly waterproof, but the shell is only water-resistant.
+Designed with nylon and leather-based shell, it does a great job of wicking away moisture from the surface.
 However, after hours of building snowmen and playing in the snow, the outer becomes saturated.
-When testing in the Pacific Northwest, we found the shell got wet after a huge day in its humid climate.
+When testing in the Pacific Northwest, we found the shell got wet after a huge day in the humid climate.
 What came to the rescue is the built-in Gore-Tex liner that kept our hands dry, even when the shell saturated.
 As a result, we'd recommend it for all types of climatic conditions, but it's important to note that the shell isn't 100% waterproof.

 The main issue we found is that the density of the liner is so thick, it is difficult to fully grab onto an item and ensure it is in your fingers.
 This thickness adds warmth but results in a lack of precision.
 Our testers were still able to use zippers and change skis from tour to ski/snowboard mode without having to take the glove off.
 However, when it came to finer tasks, we found ourselves wanting to rip off our gloves.
 Overall, while dexterity is decent for its basic purpose, it's not awesome like thinner contenders.